WouterMolhoek/gitpage-to-pdf/README.md

 # Github profile to PDF
-Transfer your github into a pdf that contains information about used programming languages and your contribution activity.
+Transfer your github profile into a pdf that contains information about your repositories and your contribution activity.